zajo/appler/readme.md

 ![PRAVETZ 82](images/PRAVETZ82.jpg)

 I don't know how much one of these cost, because in Communist Bulgaria such things were considered "means of production" and nobody could own one.
 Instead, they were available for free use at schools and at public computing centers.

+> Interesting detail: the original Apple ][+ did not support lowercase letters in text mode.
+This design shortcomming worked out great for the Bulgarians, because it meant that Western software didn't generally attempt to display lowercase, so that section of the character set could be used to add Cyrillic letters in a backwards-compatible manner; it is as if Wozniak had reserved space for Cyrillic in the 7-bit character set.

 But enough about this Commie business.
 Naturally, the actual Apple ][  looked a lot nicer: